solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 address = "cmtDvXumGCrqC1Age74AVPhSRVXJMd8PJS91L8KbNCK"
 ```

-Lastly, let’s prepare the `lib.rs` file for the rest of the Demo.
-Remove the
-`initialize` instruction and the `Initialize` accounts struct, then add the
-imports shown in the code snippet below (be sure to put in **_your_** program
+Finally, let's set up the `lib.rs` file for the remainder of the demo.
+Start by removing the `initialize` instruction and the `Initialize` accounts struct.
+Next, add the necessary imports as indicated in the code snippet, making sure to include **_your_** program ID.
-id):

 ```rust
 use anchor_lang::{